RekularapuMurali/Text-Editor/README.md

-# Text-Editor
+# Text-Editor with Advanced feature
-a simple project on Text Editor using python language Text Editor with Undo/Redo Feature
+Text Editor with Undo/Redo Feature
 Objective
 The objective of this project is to develop a simple text editor that supports basic text editing